The fate of nonexempt assets in a Chapter 7 case

 Or, what happens to my shirt if I lose it (literally)?

-When you file bankruptcy, you are required to list everything you own.
+When you file a bankruptcy case, you must list everything you own.
 All of that property becomes part of the "bankruptcy estate" when you file a bankruptcy case.
 You are allowed to keep certain types of property so that you will have something with which to launch a "fresh start" after the bankruptcy is over.
 The property you're allowed to keep is called "exempt" property, or exemptions.
 You can learn more about exemptions here: Bankruptcy Exemptions.

 These are assets that don't fall within any exemption category.
 They are, at least theoretically, to be turned over to the Chapter 7 Trustee for liquidation - turned into cash to be distributed to creditors.